 Plan

-/flow-next:plan takes a feature request — text or an existing spec — and produces a structured plan: research findings, acceptance criteria with R-IDs, and tasks sized for one /flow-next:work iteration.
+/flow-next:plan takes a feature request - text or an existing ready spec - and produces a structured plan: research findings, acceptance criteria with R-IDs, and tasks sized for one /flow-next:work iteration.

 The output is a spec at .flow/specs/<id>.md plus task files under .flow/tasks/, ready for execution.